ItsEricSun/itsericsun.github.io/about.markdown

 Currently I'm working at [TensorDock](https://tensordock.com) which is a platform for deploying cheap cloud servers.

-I love to take photos, go biking, rock climbing, video games, eating food, and drinking boba.
+I love to take photos, go biking, rock climbing, skateboarding, video games, and eating food.